none of the pages home, personal injury, about us, or contact us is in view

 Our Dallas bus accident lawyers will fight hard for your rights so you can focus on recovering and getting on with life.

-Whether you’re in a bus accident or car accident, your attorney will gather evidence, review police reports, and interview witnesses to determine who was at fault for the crash.
+Whether you’re in a bus accident or vehicle accident, your attorney will gather evidence, review police reports, and interview witnesses to determine who was at fault for the crash.
 Texas is a fault state, which means the person responsible for injuring others is also the one financially responsible for their recovery.
 There may be one person at fault – like the bus driver – or there could be several guilty parties, such as the driver, the bus company, the bus manufacturer, and even a municipal agency.
 The bus company may not have provided adequate training to their drivers, or the bus manufacturer may have multiple safety violations and recalls for building buses with defective brakes.
 Your Dallas bus accident lawyer will review all these issues when building a legal claim on your behalf.

 In calculating damages/compensation, Texas uses a modified comparative negligence formula (also known as “proportionate responsibility”).
 This means that if you are found partially at fault for causing the injury, then your damages can be reduced proportionately.
 For example, if you were speeding when your car was hit by a bus that failed to stop at a stoplight, then the court might find that you were 25% responsible for the accident and the bus driver was 75% responsible.
 If the total payout awarded was $100,000, then the amount you receive would be reduced by 25% (you would receive $75,000).
 As long as you are not more than 50% at fault for the accident, you are eligible to collect damages if your case is successful.